What is internal linking and why is it needed?

 What metrics will show that internal linking has worked?

-The effect of interlinking rarely looks like "no traffic yesterday, now there is."
-It's effective SEO: a gradual re-prioritization, improved crawling, and increased visibility on relevant pages.
+The effect of interlinking rarely looks like "yesterday there was no traffic, today there is."
+It's effective SEO: a gradual reprioritization, improved crawling, and increased visibility on relevant pages.
 Therefore, it's important to measure not just rankings, but a whole range of signals—from indexing to conversions.
+Key metrics after implementation:

 • Clicks and impressions in Google Search Console by priority URLs (services, categories, local landing pages for cities in Ukraine).